Jacobs caps huge day with TD in OT, Raiders beat Seahawks – KION546

 The Raiders also got a break when Jacobs appeared to fumble inside the 10 just before Moreau’s touchdown catch, but officials ruled his forward progress had been stopped.

-“It started from the first play to the last play.
-The first play is an interception and the last play is a touchdown,” Raiders coach Josh McDaniels said.
-“There was a lot of swings in the game.”

-Seattle lost its second straight after falling to Tampa Bay two weeks ago in Germany.
+Seattle suffered a second straight loss after losing two weeks ago in Germany against Tampa Bay.
 Geno Smith was 27 of 37 for 328 yards and two touchdowns.
 But Seattle’s rushing attack struggled for the second straight game, although Kenneth Walker III ran for two TDs.

 In overtime, Daniel Carlson missed a 56-yard field goal attempt on Las Vegas’ first possession.
 But Seattle went three-and-out, and on the next play from scrimmage, Jacobs broke free.